tensorwerk/hangar-py/docs/concepts.rst

 what is expected by the authors.

-This concept of what it means to merge text does not generally map well to changes made in a dataset we'll explore why through this section, but look back to the philosophy of Data outlined in `How Hangar Thinks About Data`_ for inspiration as we begin.
+This concept of what it means to merge text does not generally map well to changes made in a cellstore we'll explore why through this section, but look back to the philosophy of Data outlined in `How Hangar Thinks About Data`_ for inspiration as we begin.
 Remember, in the Hangar design a Sample is the smallest array which contains useful information.
 As any smaller selection of the sample